nowaproj/blog/blog/chatgpt.md

 Hey builders 👋

-If you’ve ever dreamed of adding AI magic to your Nowa app — like smart chat, instant responses, or natural text generation — this guide is for you.

-Even if you’re **not a coder**, you can easily integrate **ChatGPT** into your Nowa project using just a few simple steps.
-Let’s walk you through the whole process together and get your app talking in no time!
+If you want to power your app with AI—no coding required—this guide will walk you through a few simple steps to integrate ChatGPT into your Nowa project and get your app talking in no time.

 ![](/img/chatgpt/chatgpt.png)